NadaFeteiha/Team1_LowCodeAgenthon/README.md

 **Team:** Team 1 - Supply Soul
 **Contributors:** Megha Narendra Simha, Poorrnima Vetrivelan, Nada Feteiha

-This system helps healthcare facilities efficiently manage medication and supply inventory, forecast demand using **XGBoost**, and automate restocking.
+This system helps healthcare facilities efficiently manage medication and supply inventory, forecast demand using machine learning embeddings and semantic search, and automate restocking.
 It leverages AI agents, a Flask backend, PostgreSQL database, and a React frontend with visualizations.

 ---